fplab/ui-for-pl/src/itp.rst

 Gamification
 ============
+Gamification of ITPS is translating them into games.
-There are several interesting works for gamification, one of them is `Polymorphic Blocks <https://cseweb.ucsd.edu/~lerner/pb.html>`_ .
+Check out one of them: `Polymorphic Blocks <https://cseweb.ucsd.edu/~lerner/pb.html>`_ .

 .. container:: bib-item